Permafrost/Tundra/SERVICES.md

 Reads a file in full, returning the content as either an input stream, byte array, or string.

-As this service reads the entire file into memory, consider using tundra.file:process instead for large files or in memory constrained environments.
+As this service reads the entire file into memory, consider using `tundra.file:process` instead for large files or in memory constrained environments.

 #### Inputs:

-* `$file` is the name of the file to be read, specified as either a relative or absolute file path or file: [URI].
+* `$file` is the name of the file to be read, specified as either a relative or absolute file path or `file:` [URI].
-* `$mode` is an optional choice of 'stream', 'bytes', or 'string' which determines how the file contents are returned.
-Defaults to 'stream'.
+* `$content.mode` is an optional choice of `stream`, `bytes`, or `string`, which specifies the type of object `$content` is returned as.
+Defaults to `stream`.
-* `$encoding` is an optional character set to use when reading the file as a string.
+* `$content.encoding` is an optional character set to use when reading the file as a string.
 Defaults to [UTF-8].

 #### Outputs:

-* `$content` is the file contents returned as either an input stream, byte array, or string depending on the `$mode` selected.
+* `$content` is the file contents returned as either an input stream, byte array, or string, depending on the `$content.mode` selected.
   Note that even when returned as an input stream, the entire file has been read into memory.
 This mode is provided as a convenience only, and since the file contents are returned as a [java.io.ByteArrayInputStream] object the stream does not need to be explicitly closed as no system resources (file handles) are held.

 ---